-Rights and Options of Employees Who Have Experienced Sexual Misconduct
+Rights and Options of Students Who Have Experienced Sexual Misconduct

-When you have personally experienced incidents that may constitute sexual misconduct, University of Illinois at Urbana-Champaign (U of I) cares and wants you to know the resources and reporting options available to you.
+When you have personally experienced incidents that may constitute sexual misconduct, University of Illinois at Urbana-Champaign cares and wants you to know the rights and options available to you.
+For further details on the summary below, visit http://wecare.illinois.edu.